Daniel-16/voice-commander/CONTRIBUTING.md

 ---

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0.
+Please read the LICENSE and NOTICE files in the root directory of this repository for full details.